-6. Unbolt the leading edge / crossbar joint, remove the side wires and feed them through the holes and out of the sail.
-Temporarily bolt the leading edge / crossbar joint back together.
+6. Dismount the downtube fitting-side wire connections, remove the side wires and pass them through the holes inside of the sail.

-Reassemble the hardware removed onto the bolts in the original order so that it doesn't get lost.
+Reassemble the hardware removed in its place in the original order so that it doesn't get lost.
 All disassembled assemblies on the glider must be reassembled in the proper order and orientation.

 7. Slide the sail slightly forward and get the nose of the frame out through the nose hole of the sail.

 Now slide the complete frame out through the open center zipper.
 If you encounter resistance, stop and find out what is hanging up.